What Is A Nurse Coach?

 Nurse coaches establish a professional relationship with their clients, giving them a safe space to discuss various areas in their life that they want to improve.

-Through deep listening, careful questioning, non-judgement and a positive outlook, the nurse coach helps the client to discover and utilize their strengths so they may overcome life’s hurdles.
+Through deep listening, careful questioning, non-judgement and a positive outlook, the nurse health coach helps the client to discover and utilize their strengths so they may overcome life’s hurdles.
+If you have an advanced degree, being a nurse practitioner health coach can take your coaching to the next level.

 These sessions may be performed in person, on the phone, or through video-chat programs such as Skype.
 Most nurse coaches prefer to work with individual clients, although at times group nurse coaching sessions engaging peer support may be offered.